-Debug logs in apex code should not contain any sensitive data (usernames, passwords, names, contact information, opportunity information, PII, and so forth).
+Don't use any sensitive data (usernames, passwords, names, contact information, opportunity information, PII, and so on) in Apex debug logs.
 The debug logs include standard Salesforce logs using system.debug() methods or custom debug logs created by the application.
-Sensitive information should also be not be sent to third party by emails or other means as part of reporting possible errors.
+Avoid sending sensitive information to a third party by emails or other means as part of reporting possible errors.